The chat rooms Departments News Arts & Entertainment Tools Resources Documentation

 Promotions:

-1. What is the point of a promotional system?
+1. What is the point of a promotion system?

-To coordinate and organize personnel within the site, a ranking system is utilized.
-As an officer works his or her way up the rank ladder, he or she will receive access to more functions and site utilities.
+As a member does work for the site, he or she will receive access to more fun site bonuses as well as utilities and responsibility.
 Also involved in the advancement in rank is the ability to lead projects and departmental personnel.

 2. How do I get promoted?